 I don’t want to sound like nitpicking, but this verbose writing rather invites satire:

 For a start, ‘delivers on the Government’s commitment to act on this important issue’ could be simplified to: ‘The Government is committed to making the sale of single-use vapes illegal.’
 They don’t have to talk about ‘delivering on its commitment’ as well.
 As for ‘kick-starts the push,’ they really should make up their minds whether they want to kick-start, as with a motor bike, or push; they don’t need to do both.
-Further, ‘circular economy’ apparently refers to recycling, and not to the 1935 Tommy Dorsey jazz song: ‘The Music Goes Round and Round and it Comes Out Here.’
+Further, ‘circular economy’ apparently refers to recycling, and not to the 1935 Tommy Dorsey jazz song: ‘The Music Goes Round and Around and it Comes Out Here.’

 Obviously, it’s important to protect the environment, but it seems the Government only wants to ‘curb the rise of young people taking up vaping.’
 Curb in this sense means restrict or limit, not abolish.
 But how much curbing would satisfy the Government?
 Is there an extent of young people taking up vaping which the Government regards as acceptable?
 If so, how much, and why?